Nov 16 2020

 10. Identify and follow rules in the lunchroom, bathroom, halls, and bus.

-Goal: ____________ will engage in appropriate group activity (play, academics, classroom discussion, etc.) with __________ frequency as measured by ______________.
+Goal: ________ will engage in appropriate group activity (play, academics, classroom discussion, etc.) with ________ frequency as measured by ________.

 Objectives: